taninhaa/PageRank/README.md

 `sudo cp ./data/* ~/../../usr/share/wikisearch/data/`

-For more information, you can install ower man page with:
+For more information, you can install our man page with:
 `sudo cp ./man ~/../../usr/share/man/man1/wikisearch.1`

 Finally you can use: